skip to primary navigation skip to content

 Beth:I applied to the Cambridge PGCE due to the course's excellent reputation.
 The course lived up to its name and more, as I received consistently excellent training from the Faculty of Education and several of its partner schools.
 Now in my fourth year of teaching MFL, I am now a mentor and am currently teaching in my first placement school.
 I also recently completed a Masters in Second Language Education at Cambridge University.

-Hugh: The faculty sessions were incredibly useful in giving trainees a broad and deep understanding of education in state schools.
-They also allowed you to share tips and stories with other trainees, which was often invaluable information for your school-based experience.
+Hugh: The faculty sessions were incredibly useful in giving PGCE students a broad and deep understanding of education in state schools.
+They also allowed you to share tips and stories with other PGCE students, which was often invaluable information for your school-based experience.

 Maureen: The PGCE course provided me with a fantastic foundation for my NQT year.
 Having completed my PGCE training, I was appointed as a teacher in a local secondary school and am now in my eighth year of teaching.
 During my second year of teaching, I completed the second year of my Masters of Education which allowed me to engage further with educational research, as well as conducting my own case study in two schools.
 The skills and understandings I gained from completing this have informed my latter years of teaching and supports the National Professional Qualification in Senior Leadership that I am currently undertaking.